SinkuKumar/DjangoDRF_Address_Book/README.md

 # DjangoDRF_Address_Book
-A demo for the django DRF APIs for address storing
+A demo for the django DRF APIs for address storing and retrival with authentication.